-This figure shows the size distribution of firms associated with top-earning individuals in the US and in the hierarchy model (of the US).
+Fig. 5 Firm-size distributions associated with top incomes and wealth.
+This figure shows the size distribution of firms associated with top-earning individuals in the USA and in the hierarchy model (of the USA).
 The 'Forbes 400' represents the size distribution of firms associated with (owned by) the wealthiest 400 Americans in the year 2014.
-The 'Execucomp 500' represents the size distribution of firms associated with the 500 top-earning American executives (in each year from 1992-2015) in the Execucomp database.
+The 'Execucomp 500' represents the size distribution of firms associated with the 500 top-earning American executives (in each year from 1992 to 2015) in the Execucomp database.
 The 'Model 500' represents the size distribution of firms associated with the 500 top-earning individuals in the hierarchy model.
 Results for counterfactual models are shown on the right.
 Each counterfactual model isolates a single source of income dispersion.
-The top panel shows a model with inter-firm dispersion only, the middle shows a model with inter-hierarchical dispersion only, and the bottom shows a model with intra-hierarchical level dispersion only.
-In all plots, I also show the log-uniform distribution (dotted line), which is the null-effect prediction (i.e. no relation between firm membership and income).
-For sources and methods, see Appendix A.
+The top panel shows a model with interfirm dispersion only, the middle shows a model with inter-hierarchical dispersion only, and the bottom shows a model with intra-hierarchical level dispersion only.
+In all plots, I also show the log-uniform distribution (dotted line), which is the null-effect prediction (i.e., no relation between firm membership and income).
+For sources and methods, see Online Appendix A model results are not identical to either the Forbes 400 or the Execucomp 500 distributions.
+But, given the paucity of data on which the model is based (as well as the general uncertainty in the empirical analysis of top incomes), I count this result as a success.
+The model produces results that are roughly consistent with the US data.

-three different counterfactual models to supplement the original.
+Since the hierarchy model has three sources of income dispersion, we naturally want to know which of these sources is responsible for producing the results in Fig. 5.
+To answer this question, I use a counterfactual analysis.
+I create three different counterfactual models to supplement the original.
 Each counterfactual model isolates a single source of dispersion as it appears in the original model.
-The results of this counterfactual analysis are shown in the right-hand panels in Figure 5.
+The results of this counterfactual analysis are shown in the right-hand panels in Fig. 5.
 This analysis indicates that it is exclusively inter-hierarchical income dispersion that is responsible for associating top incomes with large institutions.
 The inter-hierarchical dispersion model produces results that are virtually identical to the original model.
 At the same time, inter-firm dispersion only and intra-hierarchical level dispersion only models produce drastically different results.
-(Note that with intra-hierarchical dispersion only, we recover the null-effect.
+(Note that with intra-hierarchical dispersion only, we recover the null effect.
 Why?
 In this model, firms play no part in determining income).